reaper47/heavy-metal-notifier-rs/README.md

 docker-compose up -d
 ```

-Access the app through your browser at `http://localhost:[host port]`.
+Access the app through your browser at `http://localhost:3000`.
 If you are using Windows and you intend to access the app on other devices within your home network, please ensure
 to `Allow the connection` of the `Docker Desktop Backend` inbound Windows Defender Firewall rule.